-For every competition there shall be drawn up Regulations, supplementary to this Code and its Appendices.
-These Supplementary Regulations shall not be in conflict with this Code or its
+- For every competition there shall be drawn up Regulations, supplementary to this Code and its Appendices.
+These Supplementary Regulations shall not be in conflict with this Code or its Appendices and shall be approved by the authority issuing the permit for the competition (see NSC 1.03). - 2.
+The Supplementary Regulations are to include all information relevant to the particular

-- Appendices and shall be approved by the authority issuing the permit for the competition (see NSC 1.03). - The Supplementary Regulations are to include all information relevant to the particular 2. competition for the information of Entrants, Riders and Passengers, and shall include a form inviting entry into the competition. - The Supplementary Regulations together with the Entry Form and all other official 3. documentation shall carry the Permit Number. - Supplementary Regulations shall not be altered after the commencement of the period for 4. receiving entries unless the approval of the authority granting the Permit is obtained and all Entrants and Riders are notified of the changes made. - 5.
+- competition for the information of Entrants, Riders and Passengers, and shall include a form inviting entry into the competition. - The Supplementary Regulations together with the Entry Form and all other official 3. documentation shall carry the Permit Number. - Once approved by the Permit Issuing Authority, Supplementary Regulations cannot be 4. amended without the further approval of the Permit Issuing Authority except as described in 3.03.5.
+If any change is approved, all entered competitors must be informed in writing. - 5.
 The Stewards of a meeting may for urgent reasons of safety or necessity authorise a change to the Supplementary Regulations.
 Any change decided must be transmitted to all entrants and riders and shall not be subject to appeal.